WallarooLabs/blog.wallaroolabs.com/content/post/mnist-example.md

 ### Encoder

-The encoder simply packs the result into a string and sends it across the wire.
+The encoder packs the result into a string and sends it across the wire with a framed header containing the length of the string.

 ```python
 @wallaroo.encoder